clemenko/dc19_supply_chain/readme.md

 1. From the main PWD screen click the `DTR` button on the left side of the screen

-	> **Note**: Because this is a lab-based install of Docker EE we are using the default self-signed certs.
+	> **Note**: Because this is a lab-based install of Docker Enterprise we are using the default self-signed certs.
 Because of this your browser may display a security warning.
 It is safe to click through this warning.
 	>
 	> In a production environment you would use certs from a trusted certificate authority and would not see this screen.
 	>